Florida hires La-Lafayette coach Napier to replace Mullen

 Louisiana had not been ranked since 1943 until Napier arrived.
 The team had never won 10 games until Napier arrived , and now he’s done it in three straight seasons.
 He beat Iowa State in the 2020 season opener.

-Napier, a native of Cookeville, Tennessee, was a former quarterback at Furman in South Carolina.
+Napier, from Cookeville, Tennessee, was a former quarterback at Furman in South Carolina.
 His coaching career took a a big step forward while coaching receivers at Alabama (2013-16), where he worked with stars Amari Cooper and Calvin Ridley.

 He parlayed that into a job as Arizona State’s offensive coordinator in 2017 under Todd Graham, whose Sun Devils averaged 31.8 points before ULL hired away Napier.